ludovicchabant/Wikked/docs/pages/04_syntax.md

     {{include: Warning}}
     {%endraw%}

-You can supply a relative or absolute page name to the `include` meta.
-For convenience, however, Wikked will first look in the `/Templates` folder for a page of that name to include.
+You can supply a relative or absolute page name to the `include` meta -- link resolving rules apply.
+For convenience, however, if the path is not absolute, Wikked will first look in the `/Templates` folder for a page of that name to include.
 If it doesn't find one, it will resolve the path as usual.

 > You can make Wikked look into a different folder than `/Templates` by changing
 > the `templates_dir` option in the configuration file.
 See the [configuration